soniaturcotte/soniaturcotte.com/writing/book-roundup-june-aug-2023.md

 ## Three novels

 If the fiction theme that stood out in the last roundup was magick, this time it’s historical fiction.
-These three were audiobooks from Libby (library app for audiobooks) I hadn’t heard of previously.
-Love a library for some random bookshelf browsing.
+These three were audiobooks I randomly found on Libby.
+Love a library for some serendipitous finds.

-[When Nietzsche Wept](https://app.thestorygraph.com/books/e5c41cbf-ce7e-4222-bf72-3aa5a8dbec2c) by Irvin D. Yalom, chosen solely for the title, I’m on a bit of a Nietzsche kick.
+[When Nietzsche Wept](https://app.thestorygraph.com/books/e5c41cbf-ce7e-4222-bf72-3aa5a8dbec2c) by Irvin D. Yalom, chosen solely for the title.
+I’m on a bit of a Nietzsche kick.
 Most of the book is Nietzsche in conversation with a doctor.
 Freud makes an appearance.
-I am nota Nietzsche scholar, so who knows how accurate the representations of his philosophies are, but the book was very entertaining.
+I am not a Nietzsche scholar, so who knows how accurate the representations of his philosophies are, but the book was very entertaining.

 [Black Butterflies](https://app.thestorygraph.com/books/0312f245-4f12-4011-9ac4-a0caea8bf6d5) by Priscilla Morris traces the story of an artist who is stuck in Sarajevo in spring 1992, without her family.
 But she is not alone, for it is a story about finding and making community.
 I never feel like I know enough of any histories, the Sarajevo siege is no exception, and so found it very compelling to read alongside an open Wikipedia tab.

  [The Parisian](https://app.thestorygraph.com/books/c5cb28d9-0c57-478d-ac76-3435c1ed7a7b) by Isabella Hammad is not, in fact, about a Parisian but about a young Palestinian man who studies in Paris during WWI and then returns to his hometown of Nablus.
 It’s quite long, perhaps slightly unnecessarily so, and very meandering.
 But it is powerful to read about daily life in Palestine before annexation and occupation and the descriptions are beautiful and expansive.